varunajmera0/vuejs-shopping/README.md

       storageBucket: ''
     })

-# This website contain admin part.
+# This website contains admin part.
 So You can add categories and add products accroding to categories.
 You can also add slider.
 # Sign up And Sign In the help of Firebase.
 # Add to Cart